lmarzen/esp32-weather-epd/README.md

 If you are using the FireBeetle 2 ESP32-E, you can use the connections I used or change them how you would like.

+I have included 2 wiring diagrams.
+One for the Waveshare HAT rev2.2 and another using the recommended DESPI-C02.

-IMPORTANT: The E-Paper Driver Hat has two physical switches that MUST be set correctly for the display to work.
+IMPORTANT: The Waveshare E-Paper Driver HAT has two physical switches that MUST be set correctly for the display to work.

 - Display Config: Set switch to position B.

 - Interface Config: Set switch to position 0.

+IMPORTANT: The DESPI-C02 adapter has one physical switch that MUST be set correctly for the display to work.

+- RESE: Set switch to position 3.

 Cut the low power pad for even longer battery life.